keboola/connection-docs/components/extractors/marketing-sales/pipedrive/index.md

 * TOC
 {:toc}

-This extractor uses the [Pipedrive API](https://developers.pipedrive.com/docs/api/v1/) to import data from [Pipedrive](https://www.pipedrive.com/en-gb).
+This data source connector uses the [Pipedrive API](https://developers.pipedrive.com/docs/api/v1/) to import data from [Pipedrive](https://www.pipedrive.com/en-gb).

 ## Configuration
-[Create a new configuration](/components/#creating-component-configuration) of the **Pipedrive** extractor.
+[Create a new configuration](/components/#creating-component-configuration) of the **Pipedrive** connector.

-To configure this extractor, you need to provide an **API token**.
+To configure this connector, you need to provide an **API token**.
 You can get it by clicking the *Get API Token* link.
 Then enter your **company domain** (if your Pipedrive is at https://keboola.pipedrive.com, your company domain is **keboola**).

 {: .image-popup}